-Conceptually, a Service Mesh can be used to provide infrastructure services for all applications based on microservices architecture where there are hundreds of services, and each service has tens of instances.
-However, based on the track record of deployments so far, it has been found that it is most suitable and productive for application platforms with the following configurations:
+Conceptually, a Service Mesh can be used to provide infrastructure services for all applications based on microservices architecture in which there are hundreds of services and tens of instances in each service.
+However, based on the Off-the-Shelf implementations available today, Service Mesh is most suitable and productive for application platforms with the following configurations:

-- Each microservice is implemented as a managed container. - The application makes use of container clusters (for improved availability and performance) that are managed using container orchestration tools.

-• The application is hosted through a Container as a Service offered by cloud providers and has the necessary deployment and configuration tools found in container management/orchestration environments.
+- Each microservice is implemented as a container. - The application makes use of container clusters (for improved availability and performance) that are managed using container orchestration tools. - The application is hosted through a Container-as-a-Service (CaaS) offered by cloud providers and has the necessary deployment and configuration tools found in container management/orchestration environments.